marceoroq/admin-todo/README.md

 ### Steps to run the application in dev mode locally.

-First, create and run the database:
+1. Create and run the database with the following command:

 ```bash
 docker compose up -d
 ```

-Then, install project dependencies:
+2. Install project dependencies running:

 ```bash
 npm i
 ```

+3. Rename `.env.template` file to `.env`
+4. Add the corresponding values to the environment variables.
+5. Execute [SEED endpoint](localhost:3000/api/seed) to populate database with testing data.

 After that, run the project: